inspec/inspec-aws/docs/resources/aws_route53resolver_resolver_rules.md

 # aws\_route53resolver\_resolver\_rules

-Use the `aws_route53resolver_resolver_rules` InSpec audit resource to test properties of a plural AWS Route53Resolver Resolver Rule Association.
+Use the `aws_route53resolver_resolver_rules` InSpec audit resource to test properties of multiple AWS Route53 Resolver rules.

-The AWS::Route53Resolver::ResolverRule resource specifies which Resolver endpoint the queries pass through, one domain name that you want to forward to your network, and the IP addresses of the DNS resolvers in your network.
+The AWS Route53 Resolver Rule resource specifies which Resolver endpoint the queries pass through, one domain name that you want to forward to your network, and the IP addresses of the DNS resolvers in your network.

 ## Syntax